Legacies of British Slave Ownership

 An ambitious project establishing a database of information extracted from the compensation records was undertaken at the Centre for the Study of the Legacies of British Slave-ownership at University College London, in 2009 and is now in its third phase, see https://www.ucl.ac.uk/lbs/.
 The database has identified thousands of estates and owners, back to 1763, and has initiated a wealth of research, with accompanying maps, sources list, research guidance, blogs and newsletters.

-Slaves were classified by their ethnicity and their monetary value reflected this.
-Some are listed as African or ‘negro’ (being of black African origin), ‘mulatto’ (mixed race of white and African parentage), ‘creole’ (mixed race of Jamaican and African parentage), ‘sambo’ (mixed race of three-quarters African heritage, or the child of negro and mulatto parentage), ‘quadroon’ or ‘quateron’ (mixed race of one quarter African, with three quarters European ancestry).
+Horrifically, the enslaved were classified by their ethnicity and their monetary value reflected this.
+Some are listed as African or ‘negro’ (being of Black African origin), ‘mulatto’ (mixed race of white and African parentage), ‘creole’ (mixed race of Jamaican and African parentage), ‘sambo’ (mixed race of three-quarters African heritage, or the child of ‘negro’ and ‘mulatto’ parentage), ‘quadroon’ or ‘quateron’ (mixed race of one quarter African, with three quarters European ancestry).

-Although often given names from classical antiquity or literature, some slaves retained a single African forename which changed when they were purchased or sold on.
+Although often given names from classical antiquity or literature, some enslaved retained a single African forename which changed when they were purchased or sold on.
 Slave surnames are usually that of the plantation attorney, or owner.
-In this deed, a slave’s informal and formal name is given, for example ‘Peggy alias Mary Ricketts’.
-In the ‘Remarks’ column the slave’s mother is also recorded, for example ‘Jean’ and ‘Lizzy’ appear to be the quadroon creole twins, aged 1⅓, of ‘Susanna alias Mary Simpson’.
+In this deed, an enslaved person’s informal and formal name is given, for example ‘Peggy alias Mary Ricketts’.
+In the ‘Remarks’ column the enslaved mother is also recorded, for example ‘Jean’ and ‘Lizzy’ appear to be the quadroon creole twins, aged 1⅓, of ‘Susanna alias Mary Simpson’.

 Not all claimants were successful.
 Dame Mary Nagle was an unsuccessful counterclaimant of compensation for ownership of slaves on the Boarded Hall estate, Barbados, as an annuitant of her late husband, John Lucie Blackman, a West India merchant.
 Their son, George, who later became a baronet and director of the Bank of England, inherited the estate, and owned The Durdans in Epsom.
 Dame Mary died in May 1836 and is buried at East Molesey church where there is a monumental inscription for her (see TNA ref T71/898, see https://www.ucl.ac.uk/lbs/person/view/-368685485).